IUREDCap/redcap-etl-module/tests/web/README.md

                 sudo systemctl reload apache2
                 </pre>

-            * Disable the configuration file with this commands:
+            * Disable the configuration file with these commands:

                 <pre>
                 sudo a2disconf code-coverage